 - Climate change impacts and adaptation in deltas

 - River flood analysis and modelling

-- Groundwater in adaptation to global change impacts (choice for HWR specialisation only)
+- Groundwater in adaptation to global change impacts (only for Hydrology and Water Resources specialization)

 - Fieldtrip and Fieldwork WSE Required Upon completion, the participant should be able to: